seedcase-project/seedcase-website/community/contribute/team/events/2022-12-virtual/index.md

 5. Architecture Brainstorming

     -   Delegating/assigning tasks and next steps
-    -   Potential name for project (other than DIF)

 -   How many repositories?
 So far:
     -   One for software product